-3 Regulatory Mechanisms Maintain standard operating procedures in effect annually The County is a non-traditional MS4 and lacks the legal authority necessary to develop ordinances to conduct inspections or implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
-In lieu of an ordinance, the County has developed standard operating procedures for addressing discharges from third party construction sites.
+3 Regulatory Mechanisms Maintain standard operating procedures in effect annually The permittees are non-traditional MS4s and lack the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
+In lieu of an ordinance, the permittees have developed standard operating procedures for addressing discharges from third party construction sites.
 3 Public Reporting Develop/maintain on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Maintain and implement procedures for receipt and consideration of information submitted by the public regarding construction site stormwater runoff.
 4 Development Project Plan Review Annually review 100% of the submitted development plans for the inclusion of post construction controls Review development plans to ensure compliance with local post construction runoff guidelines and inclusion of appropriate permanent stormwater quality controls.
-4 Regulatory Mechanisms Maintain standard operating procedures in effect annually The County is a non-traditional MS4 and lacks the legal authority necessary to develop ordinances to conduct inspections or implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
-In lieu of an ordinance, the County has developed standard operating procedures for addressing post construction stormwater management issues from third party sites.
+4 Regulatory Mechanisms Maintain standard operating procedures in effect annually The permittees are non-traditional MS4s and lack the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
+In lieu of an ordinance, the permittees have developed standard operating procedures for addressing post construction stormwater management issues from third party construction sites.